Skip to main content

 Benton Branch – Located in the parish seat, the Benton library opened in 1940, serving as the main Bossier Parish Library headquarters.
 Parish librarian Elisabeth Williams, who served as parish librarian from 1940 until her retirement in 1967, worked from the Benton library.
 In 1959, the Benton library moved from its original building, which was the old post office, to more modern quarters down the street.
 This location proved to be too small when library usage increased in the late 1980s, so the building was expanded in 1987 to provide a dedicated children’s area.
 A new Benton Branch was constructed and opened in 2006.

 Bossier Central – The Bossier City Library Branch, another of the original three Bossier Parish Library branches, opened in 1940 at the old City Hall building on Barksdale Boulevard.
 The library moved into a neighboring building in 1953, before relocating to a Benton Road location in 1959.
 This Benton Road location doubled in size with a 1967 expansion.
 A remodel in 1988 resulted in the library facility facing Beckett Street.
 In 2019, the Bossier Parish Police Jury facilitated the purchase of the empty lot of land across the street.
 The construction process began in late 2021 and was completed in March 2024.
 This 39,000 square foot building features large, open concepts with a more flexible design, a large community meeting room, designated rooms for teens and children that feature comfortable seating and study areas, a large classroom and computer lab, and an innovative Makerspace with equipment such as a 3D printer and sewing machine as well as dedicated video and sound recording rooms.
 The History Center is now part of the Bossier Central Library Complex, where we are in the process of adding new exhibits that will encourage people of all ages to not only learn more about Bossier history but experience it through interactive displays.
-There is also be a dedicated research room for patrons.
+There is also a dedicated research room for patrons.

 East 80 Branch – The East 80 Branch opened on Bellevue Road in 1987 to serve the growing population of the east side of Bossier Parish.
 It was the first public library in Louisiana to be fully computerized.
 This branch was renovated and expanded in 2005.